cvigueras/factorial-number-kata/README.md

 # FactorialNumber
-Calculate factorial by given number.
+Calculate factorial by given number in TDD.